By Andrea Pineda-Salgado

 “Unfortunately, individuals have not had great experiences being connected to shelters or drop-in centers and they choose, based on their experience, to stay out in the streets,” says Tina Fernandez, executive director of Shower Power, an organization that provides free showers to the homeless.
 “For them, the decision to be out on the street was a lot safer than being in an environment that was not.”

-DaBaron, for one, avoided shelters after witnessing instances of beatins, robberies, stabbings, and rape in them.
+DaBaron, for one, avoided shelters after witnessing instances of beatings, robberies, stabbings, and rape in them.
 For homeless New Yorkers, other areas of refuge like cooling centers, coffee shops or restaurants may be more appealing options.
 But in these places they are often met with dirty looks and discrimination.

 “The normal places people would go [to cool off] were shut off to us, like Starbucks or McDonald’s,” DaBaron says.
 “You can’t go to sit down at those places, but people with wallets can.
 [Employees] would say ‘You can’t stay here long’ or ‘If you can’t buy anything, you can’t stay.”